Shahinshac/Web-based-inventory/web-app/server/TESTS.md

-Test Plan for Checkout & Loyalty Apply
+Test Plan for Checkout

 Overview:
-This document outlines how to test the `applyLoyalty` flag server-side and add automated tests.
+This document outlines how to test checkout behavior and add automated tests.
 The server does not currently include a testing framework; adding tests requires creating a test database or using an in-memory MongoDB setup like `mongodb-memory-server`.

 Recommended Test Setup:
 1. Add dev dependencies: mocha, chai, supertest, mongodb-memory-server